gcoop-libre/ansible-role-ssh/README.md

 List of SHA1 hashed of the user keys to be revoked to access the host.

+    ssh_server_revoked_certificates:
-    ssh_server_revoked_certificates: []
+      ca_name: []

-List of IDs of the user keys and certificates to be revoked to access the host.
+Certificates to be revoked to access the host.
+The property should be a dictionary with the User Certificate Authority name as key and a list of certificate's IDs signed with that Certificate Authority as value.

+    ssh_server_revoked_serials:
-    ssh_server_revoked_serials: []
+      ca_name: []

-List of serial numbers of the user certificates to be revoked to access the host.
+Certificates to be revoked to access the host.
+The property should be a dictionary with the User Certificate Authority name as key and a list of certificate's serial numbers signed with that Certificate Authority as value.

     ssh_server_root_key_login: False